RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.12 - 22 October 2013
+= Changed default memory settings from 512MB to 1024MB after out of memory problems with the current size of rpki repositories
+= Added support to run validator in "Kiosk" mode

 2.11.1 - 12 July 2013
 = Bug fix release, validator was rejecting *all* subsequent manifests as soon as one